leobudima/elogii-blog/content/how-to-improve-last-mile-delivery-in-2021.md

 Routing software allows you to create tracking links.
 These links let the customer see where their order is in real-time.

-But not only that, your customers can also communicate with the driver in live chat. [**Customers love direct communication**](https://www.entrepreneur.com/article/293994) like this because it gives them a sense of greater value.
+But not only that, but your customers can also communicate with the driver in live chat. [**Customers love direct communication**](https://www.entrepreneur.com/article/293994) like this because it gives them a sense of greater value.

-Updating customers about the status of their delivery and notifying them when it arrives makes them feel safe about their decision to do business with you.
+Updating customers about their delivery status and notifying them when it arrives makes them feel safe about their decision to do business with you.

 Customers love notifications, [**73% of them**](https://www.superoffice.com/blog/customer-experience-statistics/) said that notifications were a crucial factor when deciding to buy online and have the order delivered to their homes.